Apple Cake (No Butter or Oil)

 Recipe FAQs

-Store apple cake in an airtight container in a cool place for 2 to 3 days or in the fridge for up to 5 days.
+Store the apple cake in an airtight container in a cool place for 2 to 3 days or in the fridge for up to 5 days.
 In warm climates, it is better to store it in the fridge.

-You can freeze it for up to 1 month.
+You can freeze it for up to 3 month.
 Once baked, cool it completely, then wrap it tightly in plastic wrap (you can wrap the whole cake or individual slices).
-Bring it to room temperature before serving.
+Thaw it in the refrigerator overnight before serving.

 Replace the apples with pears or with peaches in the summer.